-- I. And normally at least 5 GCE O-level or CXC passes, one of which must be in English Language. - II.
-A candidate who has reached the prescribed standards in seven of nine courses, but not in two, may be permitted by the Faculty's Board of Examiners to repeat the courses and re-sit the examination in those courses. - III.
+- A candidate who has reached the prescribed standards in seven of nine courses, but not in two, may be permitted by the Faculty's Board of Examiners to repeat the courses and re-sit the examination in those courses. - II.
 The GPA system is used in arriving at the type of Diploma to be awarded.
 The following are the types of Diplomas based of the GPA system:

 (i) Distinction GPA 3.6 and above

 (ii) Honours GPA 3.00 - 3.59

-(iii) Pass GPA 2.00 - 2.99
+(iii) Pass GPA 2.00 - 1.99

-- IV.
-A candidate failing one or two courses and permitted to repeat those courses must satisfy the examiners at this second attempt. - V. A candidate who fails a course cannot gain a Diploma with distinction. - VI.
-Entry to the examination will be made at the same time as registration for the course.
+- III.
+A candidate failing one or two courses and permitted to repeat those courses must satisfy the examiners at this second attempt. - IV.
+A candidate who fails a course cannot gain a Diploma with distinction. - V. Entry to the examination will be made at the same time as registration for the course.
 Such registration shall take place during the first week of the First Semester.
-A fine will be imposed on students who register late. - VII.
-The report of the examiners and the pass list shall be laid before the Senate for approval. - VIII.
-A Diploma in Media and Communication under the seal of the University shall be sent thereafter to each successful candidate.
+A fine will be imposed on students who register late. - VI.
+The report of the examiners and the pass list shall be laid before the Senate for approval.